Posts

 Your brake pads are one of the most important parts of your car’s braking system. because they are the component that makes contact with the discs. applying pressure and friction to your car’s brake discs.
 Of course, this is the pressure and friction that are applied to the brake discs.

-slowing and stopping your vehicle.
-Once your brakes are applied, The pressure from the master cylinder now prevents the wheels from turning and your vehicle from moving.
-The role of brake pads in how cars work is really very simple, but the construction of the brake pads is not.
+Once your brakes are applied, the pressure from the master cylinder now prevents the wheels from turning and your vehicle from moving.
+The role of brake pads in how cars work is really simple, but the construction of the brake pads is not.

-Did you know that Brake pads were once made out of asbestos !
+Did you know that brake pads were once made out of asbestos?

-The brake pads are compressed onto your brake discs when you press the brake pedal.
 The discs are fitted directly to the wheel hubs and the axle; on applying the brake pads, friction is forced upon the disc, causing the wheels to slow and then stop depending on the pressure applied to the pedal.
 The discs work in unison with the brake pads in order to stop your vehicle.

 When will I need new brake pads or discs?
+How Brake Pads Work

 There are many different warning signs that your vehicle will give you before your brakes reach the point of potential failure or extensive repair.
 The first thing to say is that you should always have your car regularly serviced, including the braking system.
 This will stop problems before they occur.
+Car brakes work; brake pads are what they are; replace your brake pads.

 Watch out for your brake warning light coming on when you are driving?